WhatsApp

 Conclusion

 Social institutions in sociology are the organizing system of social relationships.
 This embodies common values and procedures that meet the basic needs of society.
 These institutions are formal cultural institutions.
-It established with a certain set of rules and traditions.
+It was established with a certain set of rules and traditions.

 Posted on May 8, 2021 by NAH